nelsojona/ai-shopping-copywriter/README.md

 - The variables `instructionTitle` and `instructionDescription` can be updated to your liking.
 If you find a prompt that improves your results, we encourage you to share it.

-Your feedback is important to us.
-If you have any suggestions for improvements, or encounter any issues, please let us know.
-Your input helps us make this tool better for everyone.
+Your feedback is important to me.
+If you have any suggestions for improvements, or encounter any issues, please post an issue.
+Your input helps me us make this tool better for everyone.